Alabama to allow hunting of sandhill cranes for first time in over a century

 According to the Alabama Department of Conservation and Natural Resources, officials will conduct a draw hunt of 400 permits to hunt sandhill cranes, making them the third state east of the Mississippi River to hold a hunt for the birds.

-The state says it last allowed sandhill crane hunting in 1916.
+The state said it last allowed sandhill crane hunting in 1916.
 However, the species has been making a steady comeback to allow for them to be hunted again.

-Kentucky and Tennessee are the only other states east of the Mississippi River to allow hunting of the animals.
+Kentucky and Tennessee are the only other states east of the Mississippi River to allow hunting of these birds.
 Over a dozen Western states have crane seasons.

 According to the Florida Fish and Wildlife Conservation Commission, sandhill cranes are designated as a threatened species in Florida.